 - Appropriate Hire & Reward vehicle insurance for the nature of work undertaken on the Exchange when carrying goods on behalf of another member (Driver or Fleet)

-- Goods in Transit insurances with minimum cover of 5k (Driver or Fleet)
+- Goods in Transit insurances with a minimum cover of £5,000 for CX members

 - Operators Licences (For 7.5T vehicles and HX subscriptions)